rural literacy leaders header

 • facilitate focused, high-impact data conversations that support stronger instructional decision-making.

-You’ll receive practical implementation support through individualized coaching, school-based application and feedback, collaborative planning, and peer learning.
+They receive practical implementation support through individualized coaching, school-based application and feedback, collaborative planning, and peer learning.

 The 2026–27 fellowship builds on what we learned through our first cohort of rural Mississippi schools, where principals consistently emphasized the value of practical support, sustained coaching, and collaboration with peers facing similar implementation challenges.